Hellmole/Hellmole/README.md

 My name is Jakub Jandura and I have extensive experience in the field of information technology and print system management.
 I specialize in front-end development and software process automation, with skills spanning a wide range of technologies from JavaScript to PHP and SQL databases.
 Currently, I am focusing on expanding my expertise in modern front-end frameworks.

-In my coding work, I primarily work with plain JavaScript.
-I definitely want to focus more on front-end application development in REACT, VUE.JS, etc. Additionally, I work with HTML5, CSS, XML, JSON, PowerShell, AHK, and PHP.
+In my coding work, I primarily work with plain JavaScript and PHP.
+Additionally, I work with SQL, HTML5, CSS (Bootstrap), XML, JSON, PowerShell, AHK, and PHP.

 Currently, I am working on software automation of corporate processes (specifically automating orders, generating reports, notifications about goods in stock, transferring data from external systems to an internal SQL database, and vice versa).
-In my work, I use tools such as Postman, DBeaver, Visual Studio Code, etc. I also use Altova MapForce server and Altova Flowforce server (for connecting and automating systems working with API and SQL, which I manage and further expand).
+In my work, I use tools such as Postman,SSMS, DBeaver, Visual Studio Code, etc. I also use Altova MapForce server and Altova Flowforce server (for connecting and automating systems working with API and SQL, which I manage and further expand).

 I have experience with data mining software, DMS, printing management software (MyQ), and long-term experience with servicing Kyocera printing devices, including related software and print management using PRESCRIBE.